 With the tremendous support of his school board, Rhéal mobilized his community, his colleagues and several sponsors to be able to implement an innovative project.
 That’s when Bon départ Sports Plus was born!
 This afterschool program brings in experts from the community to teach students new sports throughout the year in eight-week blocks.
 They are clinic style so the kids play and practice techniques without needing to be part of an official school team.
 “We find the best experts we can and change up the sports so the students can experience a sport they wouldn’t have access to any other way.”
 The program is also built on a schedule that fits well for most families.
 The program starts with an hour of structured supervision (recess, snack, and homework) and then moves on to the sport component.
 By the time the kids are done for the day, most parents are done with their regular workday and can come pick them up.

 Rhéal is committed to making sure that all students can participate, regardless of their parents’ financial means, and that all students, regardless of abilities, are included.
 “But then…picture this: I’m a physical education teacher.
 I have built a program for my students to be more active and it’s having great success.
 But then I would look around and see two of my students, who live with muscular dystrophy and are in wheelchairs, having to watch their friends playing and having fun while they’re being wheeled around by the teachers’ assistants.
 I felt like something was still missing,” Rhéal recalls.
 So, with the same unwavering dedication, Rhéal raised funds to be able to get multisport wheelchairs and sledges for these two girls to be able to join in.
-He also turned this challenge into a learning experience for all the students by getting in touch with Para New Brunswick and borrowing enough equipment through so that the whole group could try out various parasports as well.
+He also turned this challenge into a learning experience for all the students by getting in touch with Para New Brunswick and borrowing enough equipment through their Equipment Loan Service so that the whole group could try out various parasports as well.
 Rhéal saw how this helped his students to better understand their friends’ reality and how to be more inclusive.
 Parasports became so popular that now a whole section of Bon départ Sports Plus is dedicated to parasports.